JamieBort/Learning-Directory/Java/Courses/SpringBoot/IntroducingSpringBoot/README.md

 * Students new to Spring Boot
 * Students new & existing to the Spring Framework
 * You should NOT take this course if you have never used Java before.

----

-## What I have learned.

-1. How to install SDKMAN.
-And how to install Groovy, Gradle, and the Spring Boot CLI using SDKMAN.

-2. How to manually write a Spring Boot app.

-3. How to create a Spring Boot app using Visual Studio Code.

-4. How to execute Java code in Visual Studio Code.

-5. How to create a Spring Boot app with Spring Initializr.

-6. How to create a Spring Boot app with curl.

-7. How to create a Spring Boot app with the CLI.

-8.